Plutonomicon/plutarch-plutus/GUIDE.md

   )
 ```

-There&#39;s just one element in `txInfoInputs` in this example, and there it is.
+There's just one element in `txInfoInputs` in this example, and there it is.
 Of course `TxInInfo`, the element type of this list, also gets translated to a `Constr` data with further fields.
-And that&#39;s what you see above.
+And that's what you see above.

 # Useful Links
 - [Plutus builtin functions and types](https://staging.plutus.iohkdev.io/doc/haddock//plutus-tx/html/PlutusTx-Builtins-Internal.html)
 - [Plutus Core builtin function identifiers, aka `DefaultFun`](https://staging.plutus.iohkdev.io/doc/haddock/plutus-core/html/PlutusCore.html#t:DefaultFun)
 - [Plutus Core types, aka `DefaultUni`](https://staging.plutus.iohkdev.io/doc/haddock/plutus-core/html/PlutusCore.html#t:DefaultUni)